ElesCloud/ESCDocuments/HANDBOOK.md

 ## Chapter Four: Structure

+### SUBCONTRACTOR
+- *These individuals are not members of Epsilon Security Consulting, but they are considered trustworthy enough to be allowed to take up arms alongside ESC members and are considered friends.
+This is also sometimes called a militia.
+More info on Subcontractors is [here.]( https://github.com/ElesCloud/ESCDocuments/blob/main/Subcontractors.md)

 ### FOUNDATION
 - F-1 // CONSCRIPT
   - *All trainees introduced to the group are conscripts for the duration of their training.*